 Heat Sinks and Thermal Solutions for Portable Electronics Applications

-Enertron has a long history of heat sink and thermal design for laptop computer industry.
+Enertron has a long history of heat sink and thermal design in the laptop computer industry.
 In 1992, Enertron designed and manufactured the first heat pipe integrated heat sink for use in a notebook PC.
 The same concept was later applied, and a heat pipe heat sink was designed to allow the first Pentium™ enabled laptop PC.
 Since then, heat pipes have become standard in nearly every laptop PC produced.

 Enertron has been a leader in the development of notebook PC cooling and heat sink solutions.
 When the Pentium™ processor was released for mobile applications, a simple heat pipe assisted spreader plate (see Enertron’s Slim Cold Plate) was all that was necessary to cool the chip.
 This heat pipe spreader plate was positioned under the keyboard, where natural convection and radiation were most effective means of removing the heat.